cesards/cesards/README.md

-Hi there! 👋

-I'm Cesar.
-I'm a Computer Engineer specialised on Android.
+Hi there! 👋 I'm Cesar.
+I'm a Computer Engineer with over 10 years of experience.
+9 of those, focused on Android.

 I currently work at ![chewy.com](https://i.ibb.co/CQjbg7q/chewy-micro.png) as an Android Tech Lead.